justernguyen/github-repo-saver/release/github-repo-saver-2.1.0/PRIVACY.md

 - **IndexedDB**: For repository data (when you have 200+ repos)
 - **Chrome Storage API**: For smaller datasets and preferences

-**Optional Sync (across your devices):** If you enable “Sync across devices” in the dashboard, your saved repository list is stored using **Chrome Sync** (`chrome.storage.sync`) and synchronized by your browser across devices signed into the same Chrome profile.
-This synchronization is handled by Chrome/Google; we do not operate any external servers.
+**Your data never leaves your device.** We do not transmit, sync, or store your data on any external servers.

 ## Permissions Explained